furycurry/lidc-3d-nodule-benchmark/docs/gradient_analysis.md

 - If the boundary term contributes ~0.05% of gradient magnitude, its presence or absence, and the exact schedule of its application, should produce no measurable difference in final model parameters.
 - This is exactly what the N = 5 multi-seed experiment observed.

+### 4.4 The Test-Time Generalization Gap Does Not Confound This Diagnosis
+The held-out test-set evaluation (see `statistical_analysis.md`, "Held-Out Test-Set Evaluation") found that distance metrics (HD95, HD100, ASSD) are consistently worse on test than on validation, while Dice and IoU generalize well.
+This gap is essentially the same size and direction for the baseline and both boundary-loss configurations — it is not larger or smaller for the configurations that use the boundary term.
+A gradient-starved loss term that has no measurable effect on training should also have no effect on how the model generalizes to held-out data, and that is what is observed: the three configurations remain statistically indistinguishable from one another on the test set (all p > 0.17) even though all three show the same validation-to-test distance-metric gap.
+The generalization gap is therefore a property of the architecture/dataset combination, not evidence against the gradient-starvation explanation.

 ---

 ## 5. Implications